Is Running Good for Menopause?

 It doesn’t matter whether you are trying to lift more weight, run a little longer, or squeeze in some extra laps in the pool, having that energy reserve from food increases your intensity, quality, and efficiency.

-It is also my belief that women should avoid fasted exercise completely because of the impact that fasted exercise has on hormone balance; but that is a subject for another time!
+It is also my belief that women should avoid fasted training completely because of the impact that fasted exercise has on hormone balance; but that is a subject for another time!

 As a Sport and Exercise Scientist and Women’s Health Specialist, here are my tips: